yahya-yusifli/selenium-automation-notes/03_Waits_and_Synchronization.md/Fluent_Wait.md

 ## Fluent Wait in Selenium

 Fluent Wait is an advanced form of explicit wait that:
+Fluent Wait is a Selenium wait that repeatedly checks for a condition at defined time intervals, ignoring specified exceptions, until a maximum timeout is reached.

 * Defines polling intervals (how often to check)
 * Ignores specific exceptions during waiting
 * Gives fine control over the wait process

 ---

 ### Example Usage